chicio/chicio.github.io/_posts/2018-08-02-design-thinking-design-sprint-workshop.md

 ![decide](/assets/images/posts/offsite-decide.jpg "decide")

 ### Prototyping
 In this phase you need to create some prototype.
 Which kind of prototype?
-Let's again how our UX designer explained us the features of good prototype:
+Let's see again how our UX designer explained us the features of good prototype:

 > Your Sprint is an attempt to identify the solution to a problem.
 Your prototype is a chance to see how good the